How Often Should Soccer Cleats Be Replaced?

 Soccer Cleat Replacement Chart

-| Player Type | Replace Cleats About Every | Main Reason |
+| Player Type | Replace Cleats About Every | Main Reason | What to Check |

-| Beginner / casual player | 8–12 months | Usually outgrown before fully worn out |
+| Beginner / Casual Player | 8–12 months | Usually outgrown before fully worn out | Toe room, heel slip, comfort |

-| Recreational player | 6–9 months | Normal wear from weekly use |
+| Recreational Player | 6–9 months | Normal wear from weekly use | Studs, upper, fit, traction |

-| Competitive youth player | 4–6 months | Heavy training and game schedule |
+| Competitive Youth Player | 4–6 months | Heavy training and game schedule | Stud wear, soleplate, blisters |

-| Tournament / high-use player | 2–4 months | Frequent practices, games, and travel tournaments |
+| Tournament / High-Use Player | 2–4 months | Frequent practices, games, and travel tournaments | Grip, outsole damage, comfort |

 Signs Soccer Cleats Should Be Replaced

 Time is only one part of the decision.
-Cleats should be replaced sooner if they no longer fit correctly or if they are worn out enough to affect traction, comfort, or safety.
+Cleats should be replaced sooner if they no longer fit correctly or if they are worn out enough to affect traction, comfort, stability, or safety.

 - The toes are tight: Your child may have outgrown the cleats.